-The collected videos of Peter Sinclair’s excellent series “Climate Denial Crock of the Week” : MYTH: “They” started calling it “climate change” to hide the cooling Global Warming? or Climate Change?
-MYTH: Stolen CRU emails “prove” (Insert lie/fable) Climate Denial Crock of the Week « Greenfyre’s
+Climate Central.
+Fermi Paradox.
+It’s Getting Hot In Here.
+Naptime is over.
+Climate Denial Crock of the Week « Greenfyre’s.
+The collected videos of Peter Sinclair’s excellent series “Climate Denial Crock of the Week” : MYTH: “They” started calling it “climate change” to hide the cooling Global Warming?

-Global Warming Wiki: Climate Change - Global Warming Guides Science of Climate Changehttp://60minutes.yahoo.com/segment/26/global_warming Images and indepth reports from the yahoo global warming special.
+Or Climate Change?
+MYTH: Stolen CRU emails “prove” (Insert lie/fable) Climate Dilemma.
+Deltoid.
+NOAA Climate Services.
+Global Warming Wiki: Climate Change - Global Warming Guides.
+Science of Climate Images and indepth reports from the yahoo global warming special.

-Climate Feedback Sid Perkins In the coming decades, the world’s coral reefs will suffer a variety of indignities, from global threats such as warming seas and ocean acidification to local and regional problems such as overfishing and nutrient-rich runoff.
+I responded to all of the emails, but not the phone calls.
+Enjoy!
+State of the Nation.
+Climate Feedback.
+Sid Perkins In the coming decades, the world’s coral reefs will suffer a variety of indignities, from global threats such as warming seas and ocean acidification to local and regional problems such as overfishing and nutrient-rich runoff.

 If carbon dioxide emissions remain high until the end of the century, reef coverage may drop by 50 percent or more even if local threats are addressed aggressively, a new study suggests.
 Despite this bad news, another study provides a glimmer of hope for long-suffering reefs: In some cases, the coral ecosystems that rise to replace ones blighted by climate change may actually be more resistant to disease.
 In a paper to be published in Global Change Biology, Kenneth Anthony, a marine ecologist at the University of Queensland in Brisbane, Australia and his colleagues modeled how reefs of branching corals of the genus Acropora would fare under various levels of climate change and fishing.